 a.
-What types of emissions to the air would result from the proposal during construction. operation, and maintenance when the project is completed?
+What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.
-Dust and exhaust from construction equipment during completion of the project.
-Automobile and generally describe.

-Dust and exhaust from construction equipment during completion of the project.
-Automobile and commercial truck exhaust common to an industrial park will be present after project completion. b.
+During Construction you will have emissions and dust from standard construction equipment.
+After construction standard residential emissions are expected.

+b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
+If so, b.
+Are there any off-site sources of emissions or odor that may affect your proposal?
+If so, generally describe.

+No, off-site sources of emissions or odor.

-If so, c.
-Proposed measures to reduce or control emissions or other impacts to air, if any: Dust control will be performed and construction limited to daylight hours
+c.
+Proposed measures to reduce or control emissions or other impacts to air, if any: Exhaust systems on construction equipment and de-watering for dust.

-Noné known.